Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

     -ok the new add is not the problems maybe even later than that is
     - look at the inspect fo that guy is he has 45 errors becuase i do and maybe thats the reason

-# dont know what happen but app.scss is not working anymore